How To Stop Puppy Aggression

 Overly Possessive of Food or Possessions

 One more sign of aggressive puppy behavior is possessiveness over toys and food.
 Feeling possessive over these things makes a dog lunge, nip, bite, and all the other common bad behavior we’ve already talked about.
 For some dogs, the problem is anxiety over when the next meal or treat or toy might be coming.
-For others, they want to make sure they eat first, since they consider themselves the alpha dog.
+For others, food aggression is because they want to make sure they eat first, since they consider themselves the alpha dog.

 Working with your puppy to overcome food possessiveness starts with a feeding schedule.
 When your dog knows meals are coming regularly throughout the day, he won’t be so anxious about hoarding the food he already has.
 Before your puppy eats, teach him to sit calmly and still.
 Then, reward him with his meal!